Flight-free from the UK to Europe

 Don’t panic.
 Railteam’s ‘Hop on the Next Available Train’ service means that if you have missed your connection because of a delay on the preceding leg of your journey, you’ll automatically be put on the next available high-speed train.
 NB Remember to get your ticket stamped by your Train Manager.

-Stopover in Brussels 🏠
+Stopover in Paris 🏠

-Hotels close to Brussels Midi station 🚉
+Hotels close to Gare du Nord 🚉

 Green Traveller's Top Pick 💚